 The Digital Attack Map presents data gathered and published by Arbor Networks ATLAS® global threat intelligence system.
-ATLAS sources its data worldwide from 270+ ISP customers who have agreed to share anonymous network traffic and attack statistics.
+ATLAS sources its data worldwide from 330+ ISP customers with 130Tbps of global traffic visibility who have agreed to share anonymous network traffic and attack statistics.
 Data is updated hourly and can also be found in Arbor's ATLAS Threat Portal.
 DDoS data ©2013, Arbor Networks, Inc.

 It is impossible to fully map all digital attacks online because of the changing nature and the scope of the problem.
 While the data represented in the Digital Attack Map is sourced from one of the most complete data sets available, it is an incomplete picture.
 The data may misidentify or exclude attack activity, and is intended to present high level trends in significant attacks as they are observed by Arbor Networks.

 Digital Attack Map is tool for displaying global activity levels in observed attack traffic – it is collected anonymously, and does not include any identifying information about the attackers or victims involved in any particular attack.

 Usually not.
 The source of an attack can (and often is) forged to appear as though it is initiated from a different location and, when accurate, usually represents the location of an infected computer being used in a botnet.

 Countries with high bandwidth are prime locations for building botnets, so attack traffic will often be seen as coming from these countries even if the botnet is actually commanded from from somewhere else in the world.
 The destination can also be falsified, but that is less common.